SoftwareBrothers/better-docs/README.md

 export default Component
 ```
+<a name="component-adding-commands-to-bundle-entry-file"></a>
 ## Adding commands to bundle entry file

 `@component` plugin creates an entry file: `.entry.js` in your _docs_ output folder.
 Sometimes you might want to add something to it.
-You can do this by passing: `component.entry` option, which is an array of strings.
+You can do this by passing:
+`component.entry` option, which is an array of strings.

 So let's say you want to add `babel-polyfill` and 'bulma.css' framework to your bundle.
 You can do it like this: